 This effort is part of EnviroDIY, a community of do-it-yourself environmental monitoring.
 Founded by Stroud, the community collaborates on the development of open-source hardware and software solutions for observing the environment, with a focus on water monitoring.
 The group is working to support an explosion of real-time monitoring by creating monitoring resources that are low-cost, easy to learn and easy to use.

 TU is now building the necessary capacity to be a key service provider, bringing this technological capacity to our chapters and partners throughout the country.
 This includes building the stations in-house and providing training and technical support to volunteer groups adopting the technology.
 Once volunteers have received training on the requirements for station installation and ongoing maintenance, the EnviroDIY Sensor Stations have the potential to dramatically expand the availability of quality real-time water data, and TU is poised play a key role in identifying areas where there is a need for this type of data and supporting groups to adopt and deploy stations.
-Contact Jake Lemon, TU’s Monitoring and Community Science Manager, at email@example.com with questions regarding this program.
-Additionally, you may contact Matt Barney, TU Senior Programmer at firstname.lastname@example.org.
+To learn more, including measurement parameters, installation instructions, station maintenance, troubleshooting, and more, please check out the TU EnviroDIY Monitoring Station Manual.
+Contact Jake Lemon, TU’s Monitoring and Community Science Manager, at firstname.lastname@example.org with questions regarding this program.
+Additionally, you may contact Matt Barney, TU Senior Programmer at email@example.com.